Miqquelangel/Golang-CRUD-REST-Microservices/README.md

 3.- “/auth” endpoint, will offer POST and OPTIONS requests.
 The main function of this endpoint is to fetch if the JWT token is valid.
 If it is (HTTP 200), it will return a custom message like "Hello!
 User ($username) has been authenticated".
 If not, it will return a HTTP 401 unauthorized.

-4.- “/operate” endpoint, will offer GET, POST, PUT, DELETE and OPTIONS requests.
-This endpoint will be used to manipulate data from our database at will.

 As for the mongoDB database, only two databases with the following collections will be created:

 1.- DB “users”, collection “data”.
 The collection “data”, will store all the fields that are relevant to the user, in this case will be -> ‘username’ and ‘password’.